 Who is eligible for an assessment?

 The multi-family assessment is a free visual inspection that determines the ways you use energy in your building.
 An energy advisor will collect information about your building’s energy use by taking a look at the building’s domestic hot water and space heating systems.
-The energy advisor will also need access to five percent of the living units to identify opportunities to install the following energy-saving products:
+The energy advisor will also need access to five percent of the living units to identify opportunities to install the following free energy-saving products:

 An energy advisor will perform the assessment.
 All energy advisors are ComEd-authorized contractors and will have a badge to identify themselves.

 The assessment typically lasts 30 – 60 minutes, but may vary depending on the size of your building.

 ComEd performs assessments all year long to identify energy efficiency improvements and install energy-efficient products.
 Every day is a good day for you to start lowering your energy use and saving money.

 The average customer may save up to $45 per unit annually on energy bills as a result of the free products installed during the assessment.
 You'll also learn about other ways to save and other rebates offered by ComEd and your local natural gas company.
 Individual cost savings are not guaranteed and may vary based on weather, usage habits and energy rates.